Hey Kids (Start Here)

 “Shopping first,” Rush said.

-“Sure,” Telford said soothingly.
+“Sure,” Telford said.
 “One night on Rolan to stock up, a few days to vet Kiva’s chosen gate—think you’ll be ready in five days?”
-Very slowly, he trailed his hand up from Rush’s calf, over his knee, over his thigh, then lifted it, lacing his fingers, with Rush’s around the handle of Volker’s knife.
+Slowly, he trailed his hand up Rush’s thigh, over his hip, under his jacket, then interlaced his fingers with Rush’s around the hilt of Volker’s knife.

 “Make it six,” Rush murmured.
 “In case there are unexpected technical difficulties.”

 “Whatever you want,” Telford said.
-He drew the knife out of Rush’s grip and passed it to Volker with a blazing, stop-handing-people-your-knife look.
+He drew the knife out of Rush’s grip and passed it to Volker with a blazing, stop-handing-people-your-knife glare.

-Volker took the knife, secured it at his ankle, and looked up to find Telford giving Rush a full-on hug.
-It lasted for a good minute, maybe minute and a half.
+Volker took the knife and secured it at his ankle.
+When he looked up, he found Telford giving Rush a full-on hug.
+It lasted a good minute, maybe even a minute and a half.
 And then, without warning, Rush pushed back, fluidly dismounted from the pilot’s seat, said, “Fuck you, David,” and stalked off the bridge.

-Telford watched him go, pale and unsettled, his expression a thousand-variable equation that Volker had no prayer of solving.
-As the door swished shut, Telford’s gaze shifted to Volker.
+Telford watched him go, pale and unsettled, his expression a thousand-variable equation Volker had no prayer of solving.

 “Was he always this crazy?”
 Volker asked, trying to sound like he’d lived his whole life under the yoke of a parasitic snake on a golden throne.
 It came easier than he’d expected.

-“No,” Telford said softly, looking out at the linear streaks of passing stars.
+“No,” Telford said, watching the linear streaks of passing stars.